siegarmi/ppplca/README.md

 ### Geographical scope

 The geographical scope includes all European countries for the processing steps.
 Countries for cultivation are principally limited by the coverage of the Agrifootprint database.
 However, there is a function implemented that creates cultivation processes based on the closest available country in the Agrifootprint database by adapting, e.g., electricity mixes but not local conditions such as the availability of peat soils.
-Additionally, the US is available for the cultivation and processing of soy, Brazil for the cultivation of soy, and China for the cultivation and processing of pea, soy, and wheat.
-For processing in the US or China, no transport between the cultivation and processing facility can be modelled currently (assumption that it is nearby or on the way to the port).
+Additionally, the US is available for the cultivation and processing of soy and wheat, Brazil for the cultivation and processing of soy, and China for the cultivation and processing of pea, soy, and wheat.
+For processing in Brazil, China, or the US no transport between the cultivation and processing facility can be modelled currently (assumption that it is nearby or on the way to the port).

 ### Functional units

-Currently, a mass- and protein-based functional unit can be selected.
-Variable protien contents of the final product can be accounted for when using a protein-based functional unit.
+Currently, a mass- and protein-based functional are used.
+Variable protein contents in the final product are considered when using a protein-based functional unit

 ### Multi-functionality